 Measuring What Matters

-Review your metrics monthly.
-Notice trends rather than obsessing over daily fluctuations.
-Make informed decisions about where to invest your limited time.
+Review metrics monthly.
+Look for trends rather than obsessing over daily fluctuations.
+Make deliberate decisions about where to invest your time based on what the data actually shows, not what you hoped would work.

 Maintaining Long-Term Momentum

-Platform building is a marathon, not a sprint.
-Sustainable practices matter more than frenzied bursts of activity followed by exhausted silence.
+Platform building is a long game.
+Sustainable practices matter more than intense bursts followed by exhausted silence.

 Protect your writing time fiercely.
-Platform activities should never consume so much energy that you can’t produce new books.
-Books remain the foundation; platform supports them.
+Platform activities should never consume so much energy that you can’t produce new books — because books are the foundation, and the platform exists to support them, not the other way around.
+Take intentional breaks.
+Audiences understand that creators need rest.

 Getting Started Today

-You don’t need to implement everything immediately.
-Choose one area from this guide—website, email, social media, or speaking—and focus there for the next month.
-Build that element before adding another.
+You don’t need to implement everything at once.
+Pick one area — website, email list, social media, or speaking — and focus there for a month.
+Build it before adding another.

 Your platform exists to serve your readers and your writing career.
-Keep both purposes centered, and the tactics will follow.
-Start where you are, use what you have, and build consistently.
-Your future author platform begins with today’s single step.
+Keep both purposes centered, and the specific tactics will follow.
+Start where you are, use what you have, and build from there.